Inference from Biased Polls

 64 Pages Posted: 17 Nov 2020 Last revised: 11 Mar 2022

 Poll respondents often attempt to present a positive image by overstating virtuous behaviors.
-We examine whether people account for this “socially desirable responding” (SDR) when drawing inferences from poll data.
-In an experiment, we incentivize “predictors” to guess others' choice behaviors across eight actions with varying social desirability.
-To aid guessing, predictors observe random subsamples of (i) incentivized choices or (ii) hypothetical claims from polls.
-Predictors show reasonable skepticism towards hypothetical claims, which exhibit predictable SDR and predictors are reasonably skeptical of them.
+We examine whether people account for this "socially desirable responding" (SDR) when drawing inferences from poll data.
+In an experiment, we incentivize "predictors" to guess others' choice behaviors across eight actions with varying social desirability.
+Predictors observe random subsamples of either (i) incentivized choices or (ii) hypothetical claims from polls.
+The hypothetical claims exhibit predictable SDR and predictors are reasonably skeptical of them.
 However, their skepticism is not tailored to the direction or magnitude of SDR.
 This under-correction occurs even though subjects' explicit responses can predict SDR.

 Keywords: Polling, Social Desirability, Inference, Signaling, Selection Bias